andyeswong/blog/README.md

 ## 📝 Writing Posts

-Posts are JSON files in the separate repository:
+Posts are JSON files in the `storage/posts/` directory:

 ```json
 {